 Therefore, this document may offer you additional protection in the event of a lawsuit or partnership dispute.

-How will a lawyer benefit this process?
+How will a lawyer help me with this process?

 Hiring a lawyer to draft or review your multi-member partnership agreement is beneficial, because you should seek to protect all of your assets.